Postgraduate MSc/PgDip/PgCert

 As a structural engineering student, you will use our light structures laboratory to understand and assess structural behaviour using simple equipment.

 Our heavy structures laboratory will enable you to manufacture and test materials to destruction.
-Facilities include a strong floor, 2D shaker table and plain strain soil-structure interaction facility.
+Facilities include a strong floor, 2D shaker table, a range of tensile and compression testing machines and bespoke structural testing rigs which can be constructed.

 Employment and stats